Xpra-org/xpra/docs/Usage/Security.md

 For example:
 * By using an external websocket proxy (ie: [Apache HTTP Proxy](./Apache-Proxy.md)) one can shield the xpra server from potentially hostile external traffic and add a separately configured authentication layer with only minimal latency costs (when configured properly)
 * Xpra's own [proxy server](./Proxy-Server.md) can be used to provide hardware acceleration within a different context than the one that is executing user applications.
-* Running the [system wide proxy server](./Service.md) provides tighter integration into the system's session service, which has both pros and cons: potentially better session accounting and control, at the cost of running a privileged service
+* Running the [system-wide proxy server](./Service.md) provides tighter integration into the system's session service, which has both pros and cons: potentially better session accounting and control, at the cost of running a privileged service
 * OpenGL hardware acceleration via [WSL - Windows Subsystem for Linux](./WSL.md)

 ### Containers - VM